How to Prepare for a Coding Interview in 2026: Roadmap, Study Plan & Checklist

 - How to explain tradeoffs concisely

-You can practice any LeetCode problem as a mock interview on Intervu — the AI adapts hints, asks follow-ups, and scores your performance exactly like a real interviewer would.
+You can practice any LeetCode problem as a mock interview on Intervu.
+The AI adapts hints, asks follow-ups, and scores your performance the way a real interviewer would.
+For AI-specific mock interview practice, intervu.dev’s AI coding interview mode runs a structured session that mirrors the full FAANG interview flow.

 - Review your weak patterns.
 Go back to problems you struggled with and re-solve them.